9sako6/cors-proxy-server/README.md

 Notes:

-- Only GET method is allowd
+- Only GET method is allowed
 - Response specified by URL must return HTML

 Request examples: